+'''

 senses()

+'''

 This results in a window (see picture on right) showing all of the sensor values (except the camera) in real time.
-They are updated every second.
-You should move the robot around and see how the sensor values change.
+They are updated every second You should move the robot around and see how the sensor values change.
 The window also displays the values of the stall sensor as well as the battery level.
+The leftmost value in each of the sensor sets (light, IR, obstacle, and bright) is the value of the left sensor, followed by center (if present), and then the right.